9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 MQL5 header file for 'Median and Turbo renko indicator bundle' available for MT5 via MQL5 Market.
 The library file simplifies the use of the MT5 MedianRenko indicator when creating a Renko EA for MT5.

 ## The files
-**MedianRenko.mqh** - The header file for including in the EA code
+**MedianRenko.mqh** - The header file for including in the EA code.
+It contains the definition and implementation of the MedianRenko class

+**MedianRenkoSettings.mqh** - This header file is used by the **MedianRenko** class to automatically read the EA settings used on the Renko chart where the EA should be attached.

-**ExampleEA.mq5** - An example EA skeleton showing the use of functions included in the MedianRenko library
+**ExampleEA.mq5** - An example EA skeleton showing the use of methods included in the MedianRenko class library

 ## Resources
 The robust renko indicator for MT5 can be downloaded from: https://www.mql5.com/en/market/product/16347